raspberrypilearning/rocket-launch/en/quiz1/question_3.md

  --- feedback ---

  Correct!
 The player has less than 100 points and only 1 life left.
-The rocket is coloured amber to left them know that this is their last chance to win!
+The rocket is coloured amber to let them know that this is their last chance to win!

  --- /feedback ---